-The Trustee Council is seeking public comment within 30 days of the publication of this document on the Preferred Alternative: Restoration Bank Credit Alternative.
-In the Final Supplemental Restoration Plan, the Trustee Council will respond to comments and update other information as needed.
-If the Preferred Alternative remains unchanged, the Trustee Council may (1) accept restoration credits purchased by PRPs directly from the restoration banks and/or (2) purchase restoration credits with settlement funds paid by PRPs to the Trustee Council.
+The Trustee Council sought public comment during a 30-day comment period on the Preferred Alternative: Restoration Bank Credit Alternative.
+In this Final Supplemental Restoration Plan, the Trustee Council's responses to comments are included in Appendix C. The final Preferred Alternative remains unchanged and is the Restoration Bank Credit Alternative.
+Moving forward, the Trustee Council may (1) accept restoration credits purchased by PRPs directly from the restoration banks and/or (2) purchase restoration credits with settlement funds paid by PRPs to the Trustee Council.
 In the event the Trustee Council uses settlement funds to purchase credits, it will contact restoration bank implementers to receive detailed cost proposals at that time.
 After negotiations and successful acquisition of restoration value, the Trustee Council will provide public notice of the credit purchases.

-This Draft Supplemental Restoration Plan will guide how the Trustee Council manages settlement compensation recovered through Phase 2 of the NRDA process for the PHAA.
-If additional settlements occur in the future, the Trustee Council may continue to rely on the Final Supplemental Restoration Plan, issue another request for project proposals, or consider other restoration alternatives.
+This Final Supplemental Restoration Plan guides how the Trustee Council manages settlement compensation recovered through Phase 2 of the NRDA process for the PHAA.
+If additional settlements occur in the future, the Trustee Council may continue to rely on this Final Supplemental Restoration Plan, issue another request for project proposals, or consider other restoration alternatives.
 If and when the Trustee Council directly purchases credits from a particular restoration bank using settlement funds or accepts PRP-purchased restoration credits in settlement, public notice will be provided.